dlt-hub/dlt/docs/website/docs/general-usage/dataset-access/streamlit.md

 ---
-title: Viewing your data with streamlit
+title: Viewing your data with Streamlit
 description: Viewing your data with streamlit
 keywords: [data, dataset, streamlit]
 ---